EIE2-IAC-Labs/Project_Brief/TeamProject.md

 <p align="center"> <img src="images/memory.jpg" /> </p><BR>

 This memory map is chosen to help debugging your design later.
 What is the size of the data and instruction memory specified by this map?
 Remember, both instructions and data are 32-bits or 4 bytes.
 RISC-V is a byte-addressing processor with least significant byte in lower address.
 This is called "little-endian".
+Furthermore, although RISC-V full addressing space is 2^32, which is hugh, you do not need to specify memory that occupies the entire memory space.
+In fact, trying to do so will fail because the Verilator model cannot handle such a block of memory.

 <br>